mo-renike/mainstack-fe-task/README.md

 # Mainstack Revenue Dashboard

-A responsive revenue dashboard built with React, TypeScript, and Vite.
+A revenue dashboard built with React, TypeScript, and Vite.
 It connects to the Mainstack FE task API to surface wallet metrics, render cumulative revenue trends, and list recent transactions with contextual status indicators.

 ## Features